Best of Myanmar & Beach - 14 Days

 Bagan – Mount Popa – Kalaw.
-Early this morning there's the opportunity to float over Bagan in a hot air balloon before we make our way to Kalaw stopping off at Mount Popa along the way.
+We make our way to Kalaw today, stopping off at Mount Popa along the way.
 An extinct volcano in the centre of Myanmar which has not erupted in some 250,000 years, Mount Popa is famous for being home to 37 Burmese spirits called nats which are represented by statues at the base of the volcanic outcrop.
 The crowning glory of the volcano is the Popa Taungkalat Monastery the popular pilgrimage site for Burmese people perched atop of a huge rocky outcrop, the gold temples shimmering in the sun.
 It is a steep climb to the top of the 777 steps but the ascent is rewarded with stunning 360 degree panoramic views, stretching for miles beyond the surrounding lush forest area.
 On the way up, there are many temples and shrines to stop and have a rest to catch your breath.

 From here we continue our drive onto Kalaw, arriving in the peaceful former British hill station in the afternoon.
 There is much to do in this colonial town including visiting Thein Taung Pay pagoda for great views over the market area.